 One of the great societal and scientific challenges for the 21st century is improving human health.

-An understanding of health and disease is best approached from different angles, and a distinctive feature of our course is that it will be delivered by four University departments with outstanding biomedical research activity: the Department of Biology, the Hull York Medical School (HYMS), the Department of Health Sciences and the Department of Psychology.
-We therefore offer an interdisciplinary course with breadth and depth in diverse topics such as human biology, pathogens, epidemiology and psychology.
+This course is delivered by four University departments with outstanding biomedical research activity - the Hull York Medical School, the departments of Biology, Health Sciences and Psychology - offering breadth and depth in diverse topics such as human biology, pathogens, epidemiology and psychology.

 Department of Biology ranked first in the UK for research impact in the Times Higher Education's ranking of the 2014 Research Excellence Framework results